ThiroshMadhusha/ThiroshMadhusha/README.md

 <p align="center">

 ```
-*If You liked My Profile, You Can Star ⭐ the Repository; If You Want To Use This Template, You Can Fork This and Use It.*
+*If You liked My Profile, You Can Star ⭐ the Repository): If You Want To Use This Template, You Can Fork This and Use It.*
 ```
 </p>

 <p align="center">
   Thanks for Visiting...! :heart:
 </p>